-When you’re thining about your selfie, consider what, other than your face is going to be in the shot.
-As muc as you might be keen to snap a laid back selie at your dressing table in themorning, the sight of last night’s underwear draped over the chair behind you is probably not something you wanted to share.
-Having something amazing in the background is always a plus, but if you don’t happen to be at a Beyoncé concert at the time, think about natural beauty such as trees and sky, or subtle, stylish and underwear free locations at home.
+When you’re thinking about your selfie, consider what, other than your face, is going to be in the shot.
+As much as you might be keen to snap a laid back selfie at your dressing table in the morning, the sight of last night’s underwear draped over the chair behind you is probably not something you wanted to share.
+Having something amazing in the background is always a plus.
+But if you don’t happen to be at a Beyoncé concert at the time, think about natural beauty such as trees and sky.
+Or go for subtle, stylish and underwear free locations at home.

 Kiss and make up